yurivin/pay-api-test/ReadMe.md

 * Run as standart java application.
 NO need for container.
 Main class is `Application.java`
 * Api swagger documentaion http://localhost:8080/broker/api-doc
-In this application of api realisation is parsed in to documentation.
-So we always will have documentation up to date
+In this application api realisation is parsed in to documentation.
+So we always have documentation up to date

 ## Testing